bismayan/bigdata_python/README.md

-# This repository contains various Projects I do i Machine Learning/ Data Science.
-They mostly involve Python based techniques but there are exceptions (such as the coursera courses)
+# This repository contains various projects in Machine Learning/ Data Science.
+They mostly involve Python based techniques but there are exceptions (such as the coursera courses).